bespon/bespon_website/docs/spec_overview.md

 ``````
 would be equivalent to `"First line\n    second line\n"`.
 Note that literal
 line breaks and indentation relative to the closing delimiter are preserved.
-When a multiline string starts at the beginning of a line, the opening and
+When a multiline string starts at the beginning of a line or is only preceded
-closing delimiters must have the same indentation.
-Otherwise, the closing
+by whitespace, the opening and closing delimiters must have the same
-delimiter must have indentation greater than or equal to that of the line
+indentation.
+Otherwise, the closing delimiter must have indentation greater
-on which the multiline string begins.
+than or equal to that of the line on which the multiline string begins.

 The choice of `'` and `"` versus `` ` `` in the delimiters determines whether
 backslash escapes are enabled.
 When they are, a backslash followed